kali-37/Build-your-own-os/README.md

     install -dv -m 1777 /tmp /var/tmp

-NOTE:
-It is only necessary when we get to " 10.
-Making the LFS System Bootable" for LFS documentation And only if you want to boot it using UEFI not legacy if separate/boot partition then only, mine is sdc1 but you may have any
+Please note that the steps described below are necessary only when you reach the stage "10.
+Making the LFS System Bootable" in the LFS documentation.
+These steps are specifically for setting up the boot process for UEFI-based systems, not for legacy systems.
+Additionally, these actions are applicable if you have a separate boot partition; the example given is 'sdc1', but your system might have a different configuration.

+If you are not planning to boot your Linux system using UEFI or if you do not have a separate boot partition, these steps may not be required for your setup.

+For instance, to configure for UEFI boot and if you have a separate boot partition, such as 'sdc1':

     mount /dev/sdc1 /boot/efi

+Please ensure to adapt these steps according to your system's requirements and the chosen boot configuration.

+These steps are crucial for setting up the boot process only if you're intending to boot your LFS system using UEFI and have a separate boot partition.
+Adjust the commands and mount points as per your system's specifics.

 After completion and exiting from chroot environment.

     logout

-After exiting chroot environment unmount these
+After exiting chroot environment Unmount the partitions

-/boot/efi only efi supported pc only if you have mounted above

-    umount -v $LFS/boot/efi
+    umount -v $LFS/boot/efi       # Optional case as describe above Then,
-Then,

     umount -v $LFS/dev/pts